 Built by the same man who erected the Chinese Theatre and El Capitan Theatre, the Egyptian was faithfully restored by American Cinematheque in 1998 (who also run the Aero in Santa Monica).
 The not-for-profit company continues to deliver a wide range of excellent themed mini-festivals and one-off Q&As with legendary figures, as well as classic films and contemporary indie cinema.
 On Sundays, the LA Filmforum screens experimental films and video art.Read more

 It's been a while since this 17,500-seat space was the city's go-to arena, and its fading halls were beginning to belie its rich history: "Showtime" Lakers, Gretzky-era Kings, '84 Olympics, Led Zeppelin, Queen and a ridiculously long set from Guns N' Roses.
-The Staples Center hogs the spotlight these days, but, as it turns nearly a half-century old, the Inglewood venue is poised to regain some of its former glory.
-Now, after a $100 million renovation—thanks to New York's Madison Square Garden Company—the Forum is shaping up to be fabulous once again.
-The reenergized arena showed off its facelift with six shows from the Eagles, complete with a revolving vinyl record of "Hotel California" on the roof.
+Now, after a $100 million renovation, the Forum is shaping up to be fabulous once again with a steady stable of arena acts.

 When Italian-born tilesetter Simon Rodia moved to Watts, the neighborhood was ethnically mixed.
 Three decades later, when he left, it was predominantly black and Latino, widely seen as the heart of LA's African-American community.
 In the intervening years, though, Rodia had constructed its single iconic structure, an extraordinary piece of folk art with nothing but found objects (salvaged metal rods, cast-off pipe structures, broken bed frames) and, as they grew upward, steel and cement to prevent interference from both neighbors and the authorities.Read more

 Don't be fooled by the name: this is not some kind of Spielbergian dinosaurland.
 It's far more interesting than that.
 Hidden behind an unassuming, windowless storefront, David Wilson's Museum of Jurassic Technology presents itself as a repository of curiosities, scientific wonders and artistic miracles.
-Fact is mixed with the fantastical, through the elaborate and beautiful treatment accorded to everything from the history of trailer parks to 17th-century Renaissance man Athanasius Kircher.
 Which exhibits, if any, are bona fide?
 Which, if any, are satirical?
-And, most crucially of all, does it matter?
-A subversive, witty and brilliant enterprise, the Museum of Jurassic Technology challenges the very nature of what a museum is or should be, while also taking its place as one of the most fascinating attractions in the entire city.
+A subversive, witty and brilliant enterprise, the museum challenges the very nature of what a museum is or should be, while also taking its place as one of the most fascinating attractions in the entire city.

 RECOMMENDED: Best off-the-beaten path museums